Show Me the Benefits: How to Compare Job Offers Beyond the Paycheck

-“One dollar worth of pre-tax benefits — ones that you receive without having to pay income taxes — nets far better than $1 of additional salary raise or a taxable benefit,” Norris says.
-“Fortunately, there’s a plethora of ones that are tax-free to the employee.
+“One dollar worth of pre-tax benefits — ones that you receive without having to pay income taxes — nets far better than $1 of additional salary raise or a taxable benefit,” Norris said.

 When Stone received a job offer, among the initial benefits that caught her attention was her eligibility for health insurance after 30 days of employment.
 She decided to dig a little further to determine its actual worth.

-Norris agrees that you should ask the recruiting or human resources department for information that goes beyond a company’s sometimes vague offer of health insurance.
+Norris agreed that you should ask the recruiting or human resources department for details that go beyond a company’s sometimes vague offer of health insurance.

-“You can also request policy documents if they provide any type of insurance coverage — health insurance, disability insurance, dental insurance,” Norris says.
-“Normally we find that those policy documents are only provided at the request of the job seeker.“
+“Normally we find that those policy documents are only provided at the request of the job seeker,” Norris said.

 When comparing two offers, factor in your monthly premium, plus deductibles and co-payments for a clear idea of how much the health insurance will save you — or cost you.

 “If they have a high-deductible health insurance, do they also have a health savings account that they contribute into?”
-Norris suggests asking.
+Norris suggested asking.

 A benefit that people often overlook, largely because it has no clear-cut monetary value, is a company’s commitment to professional development.

-“Sometimes it can be seen as a luxury item, so know how committed the organization is to training and development or tuition reimbursement,” says Anna Bray, executive career coach at Jody Michael Associates.
+“Sometimes it can be seen as a luxury item, so know how committed the organization is to training and development or tuition reimbursement,” said Anna Bray, executive career coach at Jody Michael Associates.
 “Is there a training department — that can be an indicator.
-Or is it like a two-person HR department for 1,000 employees?
-Or maybe they have a robust partnership with another training organization.”
+Or is it like a two-person HR department for 1,000 employees?”

 If a company has a learning stipend or tuition reimbursement program, ask for a specific amount to include in your appraisal of the compensation package.

-Companies are getting more creative about the extra benefits they tout to prospective employees, from free onsite childcare to cooking classes to Amazon’s indoor rainforest.
+Companies are getting more creative about the benefits they tout to prospective employees, from onsite child care to cooking classes to Amazon’s indoor rainforest.
 (Get it?
 Amazon rainforest.
 Yeah.)

 After you have assigned a monetary value to the benefits package, it’s time to evaluate how much each is worth to you.

-“You shouldn’t just take [the company’s] word at face value,” Norris says.
-“You should determine how will it actually change your life personally and which benefits are helpful for you.”
+“You shouldn’t just take [the company’s] word at face value,” Norris said.
+“You should determine how it will actually change your life personally and which benefits are helpful for you.”

-Although the excitement of a job offer may leave you seeing only the positives, you must also calculate the expenses associated with a job.
+Although the excitement of a job offer may leave you seeing only the positives, you should also calculate the expenses associated with a job.

-“What people often forget are the costs of the position,” says Norris, noting that “if you have to buy a whole wardrobe” or pay for parking, you should subtract that amount from your compensation package.
+“What people often forget are the costs of the position,” said Norris, noting that if you need to pay for parking or “buy a whole wardrobe,” you should subtract that amount from your compensation package.

 Although employers may be reluctant to divulge these costs, it’s important to ask about them.

-“You really cannot be too over-informed,” Norris says.
+“You really cannot be too over-informed,” Norris said.
 “We find that employees are very excited when they hear an employer wants them and a little bit reluctant to tip the scale.

 “But you’re showing interest by asking questions, and you should really dive deep and then project how that will impact you over time.”

 OK, you’ve stacked up a new offer to your current job or compared competing offers.
 Now what?
-Don’t skip this crucial step: negotiating.
+Don’t skip this crucial step: negotiate.

 Prospective employers should not be surprised or offended by it.
 But what components of a compensation package are most negotiable?

-“Salary, paid time off, training and development — those seem pretty wide and varied,” Bray says.
+“Salary, paid time off, training and development — those seem pretty wide and varied,” Bray said.

-And once you’ve compared all of the tangible benefits, Bray stresses that there are aspects of the job that have no place on your ledger.
+And once you’ve compared all of the tangible benefits, Bray stressed that there are aspects of the job that have no place on your ledger.

-“Assuming the jobs are equal and it will provide career advancement, think about the company culture and the mission,” she says.
+“Assuming the jobs are equal and it will provide career advancement, think about the company culture and the mission,” she said.

 That’s what sealed the deal for Stone.

-“More than anything… the change in the style of management was a big factor,” says Stone, who says she reached out to employees to ask about the company culture.
+“The change in the style of management was a big factor,” said Stone, who noted she reached out to employees to ask about the company culture.
 “Knowing that I was going to be able to better balance work and life — that was a big, big deal for me.”